 Mary swam for the Asheville YMCA from 1964 through 1969 and later for the Asheville Aquatic Club from 1970 through 1976.
 She was a member of the 1972 Olympic Team in Munich, Germany, placing seventh in the 400 meter Individual Medley.
 She remains the only North Carolina born and bred Olympic swimmer.
+Mary Montgomery passed away in 2017.

 Willis R. Casey

 Willis is credited with restarting the North Carolina State University swimming program, which had been dormant during World War II.
 He coached NCSU Swimming from 1946 to 1969 winning 188 dual meets (losing only 29) and 11 conference swimming titles.
 His teams produced 33 All Americans and 123 ACC individual champions.
 Every swimmer on athletic grant under Casey graduated from college.
 Following his coaching career, Casey went on to serve as Director of Athletics at North Carolina State University from 1969-1986.
 Willis R. Casey Aquatic Center at NCSU was named in his honor.
+Willis R. Casey passed away in 1992.

 Stephen K. Rerych